+Introduction-Earth aurora

-High-speed particles from the Sun, mostly electrons, strike oxygen and nitrogen atoms in Earth's upper atmosphere.
-Credit: NASA Aurora, named aurora borealis (the Greek goddess of dawn, Aurora, + Greek name for northern wind, Boreas) was scientifically discussed by Pierre Gassendi in 1621.
+Aurora, named aurora borealis (the Greek goddess of dawn, Aurora, + Greek name for northern wind, Boreas) were discussed by Pierre Gassendi in 1621.

 It is an outcome of star-planet magnetospheric interaction.
 On Earth, aurora is visible close to the geographic poles, since they are also currently close to the magnetic poles of Earth.
-Aurora appears at >100-500 km, well above the von Karman line at 80-100 km, where airplanes are not supported by the air pressure any more, while ionosphere is from 50-1000 km.